 - 1 tablespoon cornstarch

-- Place chicken breasts in the bottom of the Crock-Pot® Express Crock Multi-Cooker insert.
+- Place chicken breasts in the bottom of the pressure cooker insert.

-- Whisk together pineapple juice, ketchup, soy sauce, rice vinegar, honey and pepper.
+- Whisk together chicken stock, pineapple juice, ketchup, soy sauce, rice vinegar, honey and pepper.
 Pour over the chicken.

-- Once the time has elapsed and the machine beeps to signal the end of cooking time, carefully use a fork or other kitchen utensil to flip the valve to open to quickly release the pressure.
-Be careful because the steam that rushes out will be very hot.
-Do not touch the valve or the steam with your hands.
+- Once the time has elapsed and the machine beeps to signal the end of cooking time, allow a natural release for 10 minutes, then use a kitchen utensil to open the valve to release any remaining steam.
+Careful, steam will be hot.
+Remove the chicken to rest.

-- Meanwhile, turn the Crock-Pot® Express Crock Multi-Cooker to Saute and add the chopped pepper and onion.
+- Meanwhile, turn the pressure to Saute and add the chopped pepper and onion.
 Bring to a boil.
 Meanwhile, shred or chop the chicken.

 - Stir together the cornstarch and cold water, then add to the sauce.
 Stir and cook until it thickens.
 Add the chicken back into the sauce and cook for a few seconds to combine the flavors.
-Turn off the Crock-Pot® Express Crock Multi-Cooker.
+Turn off the pressure cooker.

 - Serve the shredded sweet & sour chicken over rice.
 Serve hot and store leftovers in an airtight container for up to 2 days.